 - 1. The number of total passengers the installed bench seats are designed to carry; and - 2.
-The number of wheelchair positions installed (based on wheelchair space dimensions contained in Section IV of these specifications). - 3.
-An example of the format to be used for Equipped Capacity is "28 + 3 WC," meaning 28 regular passenger seating positions plus three wheelchair positions.
+The number of wheelchair positions installed (based on wheelchair space dimensions contained in Section IV of these specifications); and - 3.
+An example of the format to be used for Equipped Capacity is "28 + 3 WC," meaning 28 standard passenger seats plus 3 wheelchair positions.